itsmikethetech/MusicOnDeck/README.md

+# MusicOnDeck

-# MusicOnDeck Webapps built using WebApp Manager.
+Webapps built using WebApp Manager for use with the SteamDeck, along with music control apps within DeckyLoader.

+Planned Apps
+ - Spotify
+ - Google Music
+ - Amazon Music
+ - Tidal

 FAQ
 ===